-Any hardware or software problems that occur should be handled by contacting the NDDOT Help Desk at 328-HELP (4357).
+Any hardware or software problems that occur should be handled by contacting the NDDOT Help Desk.
 If the Help Desk can't assist you at the time of the call, they will log the problem and a technician will be assigned to your problem and will work with you until it is resolved.